-A vaginal ring (which contains a drug called dapivirine) and an oral tablet (which is called Truvada) have been proven to be safe and to protect against HIV infection when used consistently by people 18 years and older.
+A vaginal ring (which contains a drug called dapivirine) and an oral tablet (which is called Truvada) have been proven to be safe for use by adolescents and adults, and to protect against HIV infection when used consistently by people 18 years and older.
 HIV is the virus that causes AIDS.
 This study is trying to find out if those two products are safe and acceptable to young women, and to understand how young women use both products while in the study.
-Three hundred healthy young women who are 16 to 21 years old will be enrolled in the study across South Africa, Kenya and Zimbabwe.
+Three hundred healthy young women who are 16 to 21 years old will be enrolled in the study across South Africa, Kenya, Uganda and Zimbabwe.